d-w-moore/python-irodsclient/README.md

 >>> session = make_session()
 ```

-Once created, an instance can be managed with an application-appropriate choice
+Once created, the `iRODSSession` instance can be managed from a choice between two
-from a couple of possible patterns.
-Firstly, the instance can be managed
+possible patterns.
+Firstly, one can allow references to the instance to persist as
-the instance quite naturally, allowing reference counting to
+is natural for the application.
+This allows Python interpreter's reference counting to
-let it pass out-of-scope and destruct its server connection(s) at the
+let the object pass out of scope and destroy the underlying server connection(s) at the
 proper time:

 ```python